leighmacdonald/uncletopia/README.md

 Setups a P2P wireguard based vpn network.
 These playbooks and services are designed to listen and otherwise use internal vpn network traffic everywhere possible.
 This is not strictly required, but not using a vpn is 100% untested/unsupported and will required fixing things yourself.

+Note: This required the `python3-netaddr` package to be installed on the *ansible controller host*.

 ### system.yml

 Installs base OS runtime requirements and services.